 Dr. Ula Jurkunas is a clinician-scientist who performs corneal and refractive surgery at Mass.
-Eye and Ear and conducts basic science research on Fuchs Endothelial Corneal Dystrophy and stem cell transplantation at Schepens Eye Research Institute.
+Eye and Ear and conducts basic science research on Fuchs Endothelial Corneal Dystrophy and stem cell transplantation at Schepens Eye Research Institute of Mass.
+Eye and Ear.
 In addition to being one of the highest volume refractive and transplant surgeons at Mass.
 Eye and Ear, she teaches residents and fellows about corneal, cataract, and refractive surgery as well as the clinical management and diagnosis of corneal and refractive conditions.
 Dr. Jurkunas is a co-director of Harvard Medical School Department of Ophthalmology Cornea Center of Excellence.

 After obtaining her medical degree from University of Louisville, Dr. Jurkunas completed her ophthalmology residency at Boston University.
 She then completed subspecialty training in cornea, external diseases and refractive surgery at Mass.
 Eye and Ear, serving as Chief Cornea Fellow for one year.